jengalas/bwaf-bbw/about/boardandstaff.md

       and licensing compliance services to design professionals.
 Ms. Harris’ legal practice focuses on mergers and acquisitions, business organization and management issues, succession, strategy and licensing issues.
+  - title: Joan Blumenfeld, FAIA, FIIDA, LEED ID+C
+    title_role: Chair Nominating Committee
+    image: "/v1610937099/JoanBlumenfeld_gzuyea.jpg"
+    description: |-
+      Joan Blumenfeld, Contract Magazine’s 2018 Legend, is a design principal at Perkins+Will, a global architecture and interiors firm.
+Over the past 10 years she has been committed to achieving gender equity across all aspects of the design and construction business.
+As the first president of the Beverly Willis Architecture Foundation (BWAF) she facilitated broadening its mission to include changing culture throughout the industry.
+She remained President for five years, helping to grow the organization to have national recognition, and since 2011 served on the Executive Committee, stepping down in 2020.
+      Previous and parallel to her work with BWAF she has been an active advocate for building better and more healthy interiors, buildings and communities.
+As 2007 President of AIA NYC, she worked with city agencies and the Mayor's Office, resulting in the first revamping of citywide workplace standards since 1971.
+  - title: Angelica T. Baccon, AIA
+    title_role: Officer
+    image: "/v1610937006/s_170713_webview_jkbimz.jpg"
+    description: Angelica Trevino Baccon is a principal of SHoP.
+She has a particular specialty in leading complex mixed-use and workplace design projects, often at the intersection of enterprise and technology.
+These include the new Uber headquarters in San Francisco and several confidential projects for global leaders in Silicon Valley.
+She holds a Bachelor in Architecture degree from ITESM in Monterrey, Mexico, and a Master of Architecture from Harvard University, where she has also served as a professor.
+Her work on New York City’s South Street Seaport established her deep expertise in fast-paced, high-profile design and delivery challenges with multilayered stakeholder groups, successfully leveraging programs to promote vitality, equity and community in the private sector and public realm.
   - title: Erleen Hatfield, PE, AIA
     title_role: Officer
     image: "/v1618333098/2019_Hatfield_Headshot-use_this_one_l0xibt.jpg"